ryichando/webpapers/README.md

 # Why this thing is good?

 It's free, simple and fast.
-Everything is on the web.
-You can access the whole contents from anywhere (even with a smart phone) if you put it on a private server.
-You can also share with collaborators.
+Everything is on the web; you can access the whole contents from anywhere (even with a smart phone) if you put it on a private server.
+You may also share with collaborators.

 # How to use